SoftRobotics/physics-toolbox/README.md

  * SOFTWARE.
  */
  ```

 ## History

- The Physics Toolbox, as stored in the folder `originals`, was initially developed by
+The Physics Toolbox, as stored in the folder `source/originals`, was initially developed by
 Marium Zeeshan at University of Zurich and then extended by René Bernhardsgrütter and
 Christoph W. Senn as part of their Bachelor's Thesis at Zurich University of Applied
 Sciences under the supervision of Dr. Rudolf M. Füchslin, Dr. Christian Jaeger and
 Dr. Helmut Hauser and in scientific cooperation with University of Zurich and ETH Zurich.

 ## Third-Party Components
 This software contains the following third-party software components:
 * [Bullet Continuous Collision Detection and Physics Library](http://bulletphysics.com), published under the terms of the [zlib/libpng License](http://opensource.org/licenses/zlib-license.php).
 * [String Toolkit Library](http://www.partow.net/programming/strtk/index.html), published by Arash Partow under the terms of the most current version of the [Common Public License (CPL)](http://www.opensource.org/licenses/cpl1.0.php).